Echoece/Shaiya/ep5/readme.md

 * various cheat engine files that either solve bugs and exploits or add simple modifications to the game

 **notes**
+* ct files in this folder are also valid for "ep6" server files because the ps_game is the same build
-* the ps_game has an extra code section beginning at address 04096000 that can be used for code caves ^_^
+* the ps_game has an extra section beginning at address 04096000 that can be used for code caves ^_^

 **game.exe**
 * speed recreation